-When you’ve got to vote in an election, you will almost certainly have noticed the poll clerks overseeing everything.
+When you vote in an election, you’ll almost certainly have noticed the poll clerks overseeing everything.

 However, have you ever considered making a bit of extra cash as a poll clerk yourself?